apache/incubator-gluten/tools/workload/benchmark_velox/README.md

 ```
 After execution, the output notebook will be saved as `gluten_tpch.ipynb`.

-If you want to use different parameters, you can specify them via the `-f` option.
+If you want to use different parameters, you can specify them via the `-p` option.
 It will overwrite the previously defined parameters in `params.yaml`. e.g. To switch to the TPC-DS workload, run:

 ```bash
 papermill tpc_workload.ipynb --inject-output-path -f params.yaml -p workoad tpcds gluten_tpcds.ipynb